openbermuda/karmapi/docs/nodice/litm.rst

   It was the solstice, 2016

-  Still inthe sweetd dream of romance
+  Still in the sweet dream of romance

   your hearts going to do just exactly what it's going to do